 Christopher Walken may be best known for appearing in unsettling films like The Deer Hunter, Pulp Fiction, and Seven Psychopaths, but he is also a highly trained Broadway dancer.
 In the early 1950s, he appeared alongside Liza Minnelli in an Off-Broadway revival of Best Foot Forward.

-Birthplace: Astoria, New York City, New York, United States of America
+Birthplace: New York City, USA, New York, Astoria

 Profession: Screenwriter, Actor, Voice acting, Film Director